Britain’s scandal-hit Boris Johnson expected to lift covid restrictions

 Lifting restrictions is also a popular move among some Conservative lawmakers — and right now, Johnson can use all the friends he can get.

-Johnson is struggling to move on from “partygate” — allegations that Downing Street held a string of parties over the last two years at a time when they were banned in the rest of the country because of coronavirus restrictions.
+Johnson is struggling to move on from “partygate” — allegations that Downing Street held a string of parties over the past two years at a time when they were banned in the rest of the country because of coronavirus restrictions.

-Johnson’s apology in the Commons last week — he admitted to attending a “bring your own booze” Downing Street garden party but said he thought it was a work event — has not quelled a growing rebellion within his own Conservative Party.
+Johnson’s apology in the House of Commons last week — he admitted to attending a “bring your own booze” Downing Street garden party but said he thought it was a work event — has not quelled a growing rebellion within his Conservative Party.

-Some of those backing the prime minister say that they are awaiting an upcoming report into various parties by Sue Gray, a senior civil servant.
+Some of those backing the prime minister say they are awaiting a report into various parties by Sue Gray, a senior civil servant.
 She is expected to publish her findings by the end of the month.

 The move to oust Johnson gained momentum on Wednesday when, according to the Daily Telegraph, 11 new lawmakers submitted letters of no confidence in Johnson.
-The paper said that the revolt was from politicians that were elected in 2019 from northern England, where many districts voted Conservative for the first time in their lives.
+The paper said the revolt was from politicians who were elected in 2019 from northern England, where many districts voted Conservative for the first time.

-To trigger a leadership challenge in the Conservative Party, 54 Conservative members of Parliament have to submit letters of no confidence to the chair of the 1922 Committee of backbench Conservatives.
+To trigger a leadership challenge in the Conservative Party, 54 Conservative members of Parliament have to submit letters of no confidence to the chair of the 1922 Committee, made up of backbench party members.
 They don’t have to do so publicly, so it’s unclear how many letters have been submitted so far.

-Johnson has got himself out of political scrapes before, but this one seems to have touched a nerve with the wider British public, who have their own personal experiences of lockdown and the hardship brought by the restrictions at the time.
+Johnson has gotten himself out of political scrapes before, but this one has touched a nerve with the wider British public, which holds visceral memories of lockdown and the hardship brought by the restrictions at the time.
 His popularity ratings have sunk to record lows.

-In an interview with Sky News on Wednesday, Johnson appeared distressed and hung his head when he was asked about the two parties at Downing Street that were held on the eve of Prince Philip’s funeral.
-Johnson was not at those particular parities.
+In an interview with Sky News on Wednesday, Johnson appeared distressed and hung his head when he was asked about the two parties at Downing Street that were held on the eve of the funeral for Prince Philip, Queen Elizabeth II’s husband.
+Johnson was not at those gatherings.

 “I can only renew my apologies both to Her Majesty and to the country for misjudgments that were made, and for which I take full responsibility,” he said.